abap34/abap34.com/public/posts/gsoc2025_final_report.md

 </video>

 - [https://github.com/aviatesk/JETLS.jl/pull/115](https://github.com/aviatesk/JETLS.jl/pull/115)
-- This is where JuliaLowering played a remarkable role!
+- This is where JuliaLowering played a remarkable role.
+It is great that such a feature can be implemented with relatively little code by leveraging JuliaLowering.

 #### Implementation of a basic configuration system